 3.1.
-Where the Network Support Infrastructure Owner refuses access, the basis of refusal shall be fair and reasonable and shall be communicated to the entity requesting access within a reasonable time and in any event, no later than 30 working days from the date of receipt of the request, and shall be specified in a Refusal of Access ("ROA") form, the format of which shall be determined by the Manager but which shall include a number of grounds for refusal including, without limitation, technical suitability, network capacity, national security, public health and safety, reasonable, objective, technically feasible and non-discriminatory aesthetic or historic considerations, commercially sensitive intellectual property and the availability of more suitable alternatives.
+Where the Network Support Infrastructure Owner refuses access, the basis of refusal shall be fair and reasonable and shall be communicated to the entity requesting access within a reasonable time and in any event, no later than 30 working days from the date of receipt of the request, and shall be specified in a Refusal of Access ("ROA") form, the format of which shall be determined by the Manager but which shall include a number of grounds for refusal including, without limitation, technical suitability, network capacity, national security, public health and safety, commercially sensitive intellectual property and the availability of more suitable alternatives.